gsmithline/Causal-Game-Analysis/README.md

 Sens(S₁, S₂; X) := W_{S₁}(X) − W_{S₂}(X)
 ```

 Different solution concepts can identify different agents as causally important.
-MENE may concentrate on one set of agents while maxent CCE favors another — this divergence is itself an important finding.
+MENE may concentrate on one set of agents while maxent CCE favors another,this divergence is itself an important finding.

 ---